bertrandmartel/speed-test-lib/README.md

 You can wait for test completion with ``closeSocketJoinRead()`` which is prefered to ``closeSocket()`` since it join reading thread before resuming application.

 ```
-// socket will be closed and reading thread will die if it exists
 speedTestSocket.closeSocketJoinRead();
 ```